neurodynamic/react_rails_webpack/README.md

 ### Cons:

-- This gem does not do server-side rendering, so if you need to do SEO stuff within your react components, it's probably the wrong choice
+- This gem does not do server-side rendering.
+I don't find this makes much of a difference for my apps in practice, but if it does for you, best avoid.
+[This post](https://blog.andyet.com/2015/05/18/lazymorphic-apps-bringing-back-static-web) covers some of the reasons I like just doing it this way.

 ## See the demo components in action